Agriculture in Guyana: Sugar

 The sugar industry made a huge impact on Guyana's history; influencing politics, waves of immigration, and Guyana's place in the world economy.
 Guyana's nationalized sugar industry is led by Guysuco, which owns five estates and eight factories for growing and processing sugar cane.

 It was the Dutch who determined the climate was ideal for growing sugarcane, and it was from here the particular Demerara sugar originated.
-Sugar plantation labor was a destination point for the Atlantic slave trade, and when slavery was abolished under English rule as British Guiana, indentured servants were brought in, mainly from India.
+Sugar plantation labour was a destination point for the Atlantic slave trade, and when slavery was abolished under English rule as British Guiana, indentured servants were brought in, mainly from India.
 Indo-Guyanese continue to be a major force in agriculture.

 International prices for sugar have a significant impact on Guyana's mainly for-export sugar industry.
-Sugar trade favored European countries with tropical colonies where the cost of labor was exceptionally low.
+Sugar trade favoured European countries with tropical colonies where the cost of labour was exceptionally low.
 The expansion of government subsidized beet sugar industries in countries such as Germany, Austria-Hungary, Italy and Russia led to a drop in world sugar prices, even as use of sugar continued to grow.
 The Brussels Sugar Convention of 1902 was the first international sugar agreement addressing sugar tariffs until the first World War.

 The Booker company owned most sugar plantations in Guyana until the industry was nationalized in 1976.
 The rapid nationalization of the sugar industry in the mid-1970s led to severe management difficulties and an emigration of talent.
 The Guyana Sugar Corporation (GuySuCo), which took over the sugar plantations, lacked needed experience.
 Perhaps more important, Guysuco did not have access to the reserves of foreign capital required to maintain sugar plantations and processing mills during economically difficult periods.
 When production fell, Guysuco became increasingly dependent on state support to pay the salaries of its 20,000 workers.
-Second, the industry was hard-hit by labor unrest directed at the government of Guyana.
+Second, the industry was hard-hit by labour unrest directed at the government of Guyana.
 A four-week strike in early 1988 and a seven-week strike in 1989 contributed to the low harvests.
 Third, plant diseases and adverse weather plagued sugar crops.
 After disease wiped out much of the sugarcane crop in the early 1980s, farmers switched to a disease-resistant but less productive variety.
 Extreme weather in the form of both droughts and floods, especially in 1988, also led to smaller harvests.

 The extent of Guyana's economic decline in the 1980s was clearly reflected in the performance of the sugar sector.
 Production levels were halved, from 324,000 tons in 1978 to 168,000 tons in 1988.